Top 5 This Week

 • Sentence Correction – This part is a single-sentence correction question, and the words with errors are underlined.
 It measures an individual’s language proficiency by testing:

-Their efficiency to correct the sentence grammatically and structurally correct.
+Their efficiency in correcting sentences is grammatically and structurally correct.

 Their understanding of effective and concise expression of an idea.